-Roger House, associate professor in American Studies, is author of Blue Smoke: The Recorded Journey of Big Bill Broonzy.
-The book was published by Louisiana State University Press in 2010 and was selected as a 2011 finalist for Excellence in Historical Writing by the Association of Recorded Sound Collections.
-He was featured in the BBC TV documentary, "Big Bill Broonzy: The Man Who Brought the Blues to Britain" in December 2013.
+House is author of Blue Smoke: The Recorded Journey of Big Bill Broonzy, published by Louisiana State University Press in 2010.
+It was selected as a 2011 finalist for Excellence in Historical Writing by the Association of Recorded Sound Collections.
+And it inspired the 2013 BBC TV documentary, "Big Bill Broonzy: The Man Who Brought the Blues to Britain," in which House was a featured expert.